 I Miss Frank Cannon, PI

-Markets have to stabilize in order for us to understand the individuals that make up that market.
-Also, brand relationships need a stable environment, allowing them to germinate and flourish.
 When I was a kid, Kraft always sponsored Cannon.
-When you tuned in to see William Conrad somehow roll his fat old carcass out of his Lincoln Continental and pick off a sniper 3 miles away on a mountain top with his trust .38 revolver, you could depend on Kraft telling you how to cook Mac & Cheese in every commercial break.
-Much as the entertainment value may have sucked (beggars with 2 channels in the Canadian prairies can't be choosers) you knew Kraft would be there and Kraft knew who they were talking to.
+When you tuned in to see William Conrad somehow roll his fat old carcass out of his Lincoln Continental and pick off a sniper 3 miles away on a mountain top with his trusty .38 revolver, you could depend on Kraft telling you how to cook Mac & Cheese in every commercial break.
+Much as the entertainment value may have sucked (beggars with 2 channels in the Canadian prairies can’t be choosers) you knew Kraft would be there and Kraft knew who they were talking to.
 The audience had stabilized.

 Until things pass through the temporary obsession phase to something that adds real value to our lives, we can’t consider advertising on these channels as anything more than an experiment.
 The trick in picking the right digital channels is not to look at the eyeballs they’re attracting today, but in how these things might be used in real, practical ways.
 That will give you an idea of how real people might be using these things next week or next month, when the technoratti have moved on to the latest bright shiny object.